TigersUniverse/Hypernex.Docs/docs/engine-api/localavatar/index.md

 Scale | void | Scales the avatar by a scale factor [GetPronouns](getpronouns.md) | [Pronouns](../pronouns/index.md) | Gets a Player's Pronouns
 SetAvatar | void | Sets the user's avatar
+IsHost | bool | Gets whether or not the LocalAvatar is a host or not